Depth logoDocFix

-Story is complex, mysterious and endlessly fascinating - but also frustrating.
-There are so many hard-won elements in a factual TV programme or film - a hook or unique take on the material, special access, amazing characters, cinematography, music and sound design.
+The fact is it can feel like there are an overwhelming number of hard-won elements in a factual TV programme or film - a hook or unique take on the material, special access, amazing characters, cinematography, music and sound design.
+But even with all that effort, along with the passion and desire to create a great piece of work, it can be painful to find you have a story that is failing.

-The reason you are struggling is often due to problems at a deep level of structure.
-Like a building with weak foundations, a programme without a solid structure is always close to collapse.
-Whether a fly-on-the-wall observational documentary, presenter-led history programme, on-line short or arthouse feature documentary, if you get these right, your programmes will fly.
+Whether a fly-on-the-wall observational documentary, a presenter-led history programme, an online short or an arthouse feature documentary, if you get these right, your stories will fly.

 Nigel Levy